Stanford Theatre: History

-Designed by architects Weeks and Day, the theater was built at a cost of with construction starting in 1924.
+Designed by architects Weeks and Day, the theatre was built at a cost of approximately with construction starting in 1924.
 It had a Leatherbury-Smith orchestral organ installed with pipes ranging in size from a toothpick to a 32-foot pipe providing sounds for stringed instruments, trumpes, flutes, saxophone, clarinet, and various percussion instruments.
 The Theatre opened on June 9, 1925 with a showing of I'll Show You the Town after a dedication speech and had a capacity of approximately 1500.
 By the 1960s the Theatre was on hard times, the organ had been removed and the interior was not cleaned to a degree that, "many moviegoers flatly refused to enter the place, no matter what was showing."
 In 1987 after the death of Fred Astaire, David Woodley Packard had a film festival of Astaire's works at the theatre.
 The two week festival was so successful that his father, Hewlett-Packard co-founder David Packard, agreed with Woodley Packard's idea to purchase the aging theatre through the Packard Foundation.